adkron/dirtyinformation.com/_posts/2014-3-23-what-do-i-want.markdown

 am a husband, a parent, and a foster parent.
 There are a huge amount of _I_s to go around.
 Sometimes I wonder how I keep going.

-All of this business has me thinking about why I do all of these things.
+All of this business has me thinking about why I do all the things.
 What do I want?
 What drives me?
 I can say there is no shortage of passion for any of my activities.
 For this blog I will focus on business and programming.